chiselinc/chiselinc.github.io/_posts/1969-06-09-EducationRoles.md

 ---
 layout: post
-title: Hire Me- Education and Speaking Roles
+title: How 2 Hire Me- Education and Speaking Roles
-tags:
-- Personal
-- Work
-- CoreText

 ---

 # Education and Speaking Roles